mirage/mirage-nat/README.md

 To get started, you'll need a "public" network (one from which the Internet is accessible) and a "private" network (one which doesn't have outside access; this will be provided by the unikernel once it's online).
 The public network, public gateway, and the private network will be defined at runtime, therefore you can follow the usual MirageOS workflow:

 ```
-mirage configure -t xen
+mirage configure -t hvt
 make depend
 make
 ```

-and start the unikernel as appropriate for the hypervisor, with the runtime arguments:
+and start the unikernel with the runtime arguments:

 ```
-sudo xl create simple_nat.xl -c --public-ipv4=192.168.3.1/24 --public-ipv4-gateway=192.168.3.254 --private-ipv4=10.0.0.1/24
+solo5-hvt --net:private=service0 --net:public=service1 simple-nat.hvt --public-ipv4=192.168.3.1/24 --public-ipv4-gateway=192.168.3.254 --private-ipv4=10.0.0.1/24
 ```

-To see more console output, try increasing the log level with the `-l` argument to `mirage configure`.
+To see more console output, try increasing the log level with the `-l` argument.

 # Users